How Mirror Neurons Help You Relate To Others

 Because mirror neurons are responsible for the understanding of social cues, and individuals on the autism spectrum tend to have difficulty interpreting social cues, it makes sense that research for autism and mirror neurons was connected.
 Studies have shown that individuals with autism have reduced mirror neuron function.

-If you're having trouble relating to or empathizing with others, it doesn't necessarily mean you have a mirror neuron problem.
-A professional counselor can help you learn better socialization skills, even if you have existing mental health issues.
+If you're having trouble relating to or empathizing with others, it doesn't necessarily mean you have reduced mirror neuron function.
+A professional counselor can help you learn better socialization skills, even if you have existing mental health disorders.

 Various leaders and coaches are taking the information gained from mirror neuron research and turning it into practical applications.
 One athletic trainer suggests that athletes can increase their abilities by watching other athletes perform.
 The idea here is that by rehearsing mentally, athletes can reinforce skills they are practicing or trying to improve.
 Research has not conclusively studied such theories, but it is possible that imagining certain activities can fire off neurons and help to reinforce or improve skills.